 The time interval, if provided, is described in clause 5.9.

 The location information requested parameter indicates whether the AF expects the network to provide the device location information.

+Transaction duration time is provided by the AF to indicate the duration of the transaction for this request.

 2. The NEF may further authorize the AF request as specified in clause 5.6.